ribugent/dotfiles/README.md

 ### Firewalld

-Enable the firewalld by default, and [integrate the docker interface](https://docs.docker.com/network/iptables/#integration-with-firewalld) the specified zone.
+Enable the firewalld by default, and [integrate the docker interface](https://docs.docker.com/network/iptables/#integration-with-firewalld) to the specified zone.

 ### Fish